 Databricks Runtime for Machine Learning (Databricks Runtime ML) automates the creation of a cluster optimized for machine learning.
 Databricks Runtime ML clusters include the most popular machine learning libraries, such as TensorFlow, PyTorch, Keras, and XGBoost, and also include libraries required for distributed training such as Horovod.
 Using Databricks Runtime ML speeds up cluster creation and ensures that the installed library versions are compatible.

 Databricks Runtime ML is built on Databricks Runtime.
-For example, Databricks Runtime 6.5 ML is built on Databricks Runtime 6.5.
-The libraries included in the base Databricks Runtime are listed in the Databricks runtime release notes.
+For example, Databricks Runtime 7.3 LTS for Machine Learning is built on Databricks Runtime 7.3 LTS.
+The libraries included in the base Databricks Runtime are listed in the Databricks Runtime release notes.

 This tutorial is designed for new users of Databricks Runtime ML.
 It takes about 10 minutes to work through, and shows a complete end-to-end example of loading tabular data, training a model, distributed hyperparameter tuning, and model inference.
 It also illustrates how to use the MLflow API and MLflow Model Registry.

 The Databricks Runtime ML includes a variety of popular ML libraries.
 The libraries are updated with each release to include new features and fixes.

 Azure Databricks has designated a subset of the supported libraries as top-tier libraries.
 For these libraries, Azure Databricks provides a faster update cadence, updating to the latest package releases with each runtime release (barring dependency conflicts).
 Azure Databricks also provides advanced support, testing, and embedded optimizations for top-tier libraries.

 For a full list of top-tier and other provided libraries, see the following articles for each available runtime: